The Symbol of Magnolias

-Magnolias are not only a symbol of America’s southern states—deciduous, evergreen, and semi-evergreen magnolia trees are growing throughout the country.
+Magnolias are not only a symbol of America’s southern states, but deciduous, evergreen, and semi-evergreen magnolia trees also grow throughout the country.
 In Ohio, our ever-changing spring weather determines when the most popular magnolia tree species will start to bloom.

-There are four native magnolia (Magnoliaceae) species in Ohio; each has its unique characteristics.
+There are four native magnolia (Magnoliaceae) species in Ohio, with each having its unique characteristics.
 Depending on the weather, these flowering trees will bloom in early to late spring (March to June).
 However, when winter months yield unseasonably warm temperatures, magnolia tree flowers may start budding too early.
-Inevitably, falling temperatures and late frosts will damage the buds—keeping them from emerging into beautiful flowers.
+Inevitably, falling temperatures and late frosts will damage the buds, keeping them from emerging into beautiful flowers.

-Ohio’s U.S. Department of Agriculture Plant Hardiness Zones are 5b, 6a and 6b.
-Suitable magnolia species are Cucumber Tree, Umbrella, Tulip Tree, and Bigleaf.
+Ohio’s U.S. Department of Agriculture Plant Hardiness Zones are 5b, 6a, and 6b.
+Suitable magnolia species are:

 There are a variety of cultivars for each species.

-The Cucumber Tree (Magnolia x acuminata) is one of the hardiest and most common of Ohio’s magnolia species.
+The Cucumber Tree (Magnolia acuminata) is one of the hardiest and most common of Ohio’s magnolia species.
 Its leaves are about 10 inches long and 5 inches wide.
-When growing in slightly acidic soil, these trees will reach up to 70 feet high and span 30 feet wide–they typically bloom in late May with greenish yellow bell-shaped flowers.
+When growing in slightly acidic soil, these trees will reach up to 70 feet high and span 30 feet wide; they typically bloom in late May with greenish yellow bell-shaped flowers.

 Recommended Magnolia Trees for Ohio

 The USDA Plant Hardiness Zones are established by combining the lowest average temperatures over a specific time period.
 In Ohio, the zones are 5b to 6b—between minus 15 degrees Fahrenheit and zero.
 Some magnolia tree cultivars suitable for Ohio include: